mikeqfu/pydriosm/README.md

   * [Importing data into, and retrieving data from, the PostgreSQL server](#importing-retrieving-data)
 * [Footnote](#footnote)

+---

 ## Installation

-On Windows, use the command prompt to run:
+Windows OS users may the "pip install" command in Command Prompt:

 ```
-pip install pydriosm
+pip install --upgrade pydriosm
 ```

-If we are using some IDE, such as PyCharm, we should be able to find *pydriosm* in the PyPI repository.
-(For example, if we are using PyCharm, we can find *pydriosm* in "Project Interpreter" of "Settings".
-To install it, just simply select *pydriosm* and click "Install Package".)
+If you are using some IDE, such as PyCharm, you should be able to find **pydriosm** in the PyPI repository.
+(In PyCharm, go to "Settings" and find **pydriosm** in "Project Interpreter"; to install it, select **pydriosm** and then click "Install Package".)

 ##### Note:

-It is important to note that successful installation of *pydriosm* requires a few supporting packages which ensure its full functionality.
-However, using Python 3.x on Windows OS, `pip install` may fail to go through installation of some of the supporting packages, such as [Fiona](https://pypi.org/project/Fiona/), [GDAL](https://pypi.org/project/GDAL/) and [Shapely](https://pypi.org/project/Shapely/).
-Instead, we might have to resort to installing their binaries (e.g. **.whl**) which can be downloaded from the [Unofficial Windows Binaries for Python Extension Packages](https://www.lfd.uci.edu/~gohlke/pythonlibs/).
+- Successful installation of `pydriosm` (and ensuring its full functionality) requires a few dependencies.
+On Windows OS, however, `pip install` may fail to go through the installation of some supporting packages, such as [python-Levenshtein](https://pypi.org/project/python-Levenshtein/), [Fiona](https://pypi.org/project/Fiona/), [GDAL](https://pypi.org/project/GDAL/) and [Shapely](https://pypi.org/project/Shapely/).
+In that case, you might have to resort to installing their **.whl** files, which can be downloaded from the [Unofficial Windows Binaries for Python Extension Packages](https://www.lfd.uci.edu/~gohlke/pythonlibs/).
 Once those packages are all ready, we could go ahead with the `pip` command.

-##### Supporting packages include:

-*beautifulsoup4*, *Fiona*, *fuzzywuzzy*, *gdal*, *geopandas*, *html5lib*, *humanfriendly*, *lxml*, *numpy+mkl*, *pandas*, *psycopg2*, *pyshp*, *python-Levenshtein*, *python-rapidjson*, *requests*, *shapely*, *sqlalchemy*, *sqlalchemy-utils*, *tqdm*.

 ## Quick start

-This is a brief introduction of some main functions this package can perform.

-### Example: to handle ".pbf" data of the Greater London area

-Here is an example to illustrate what we may do by using the package.

 Firstly, we import the package: